Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 Hussein, A.H., Nagaty, I.M. and Fouad, M.A.
 (2002) Evaluation of IgM-ELISA versus PCR in diagnosis of recent Toxoplasma gondii infection.
 J Egypt Soc Parasitol.
 32:639-46.

-Specimen requirement: 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 1 ml cat feces, or 0.5 ml amniotic fluid, CSF or tissue, shipped overnight at room temperature; or tissue shipped frozen.
+Specimen requirement: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml feces, or 0.2 ml amniotic fluid or CSF, or 0.2 ml fresh, frozen or fixed tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.